gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 ### INT 58 - Serial Interrupt

-When the transfer has completed (ie. after sending/receiving 8 bits, if any) then an interrupt is requested by setting Bit 3 of the IF Register (FF0F).
+When the transfer has completed (that is, after sending/receiving 8 bits, if any) then an interrupt is requested by setting Bit 3 of the IF Register (FF0F).
 When that interrupt is enabled, then the Serial Interrupt vector at 0058 is called.